sebhanika/stats_teaching/README.md

-# Stats_Teaching
+# Teaching Statistics

-Welcome to the repository containing materials for introductory courses on quantitative methods designed for geographers.
+This repository contains materials for introductory courses on quantitative methods designed for geographers.
 This resource has been primarily developed for courses I teach at Lund University.
+Currently it only contains two teaching datasets based on NUTS2 and NUTS3 region but it will be extended in the future.

 ## Data